HenningBuhl/low-resource-machine-translation/README.md

 | [[5]](#5) | bigs parts of the transformer class (and all its layers) + beam search + SentencePiece training |
 | [[6]](#6) | Top-K and top-p filtering function |

-## Contributing

-This repository is still in an early and immature state.
-It would be best if a certain quality standard is established first to make the code future proof.

-Here is a list of tasks that would help the progress of this repository and research:

-* Perform existing (and future) experiments on different source-pivot-target triplets
-* Feedback
-* Feature requests
-* Bug reporting
-* Any task from the [To-Dos](#to-dos)

-If you find an error, a mistake, something does not work or you have an idea for a feature or an improvement - do not hesitate to create a GitHub issue on that topic.

 ## To-Dos

 ### Experiments